ying-teaching/python-book/docs/ch12_django/notes/basic_django.md

 For those who are familiar with database administration, you can use `django-admin dbshell` or `python3 manage.py dbshell` to run the command-line client for the specified database engine.

-For SQLite, this runs `sqlite3` command line client, also called a _shell_.
+For SQLite, it actually runs `sqlite3` command line client, also called a _shell_.

 ## Model